The term dynamic core is often not precisely defined, but this is what will be done here. For this purpose, various subcomponents are defined:

 \[ \begin{align} z\left(x\right) = Jx = \tan\left(\alpha\right)x \end{align} \]

 where $\alpha$ is the angle between the coordinate surface and the x-axis.
-In this case applies
+In this case, one has

 \[ \begin{align} \mathbf{e}_h = \left(\begin{array}{c} \cos\left(\alpha\right)\\ \sin\left(\alpha\right) \end{array}\right). \end{align} \]